boughtonp/qpscanner/readme.md

 USAGE
 =====

-Upon accessing qpScanner you will see a Quick Start form:
+Upon accessing qpScanner you will see a simple form:

-	Select Config
-		This allows you to choose between "default" or "paranoid" configs.
-		The default config should be fine for most people.

-	Starting Directory
+	Directory
-		Where you put the location of the project(s) you wish to scan.
+		The location of the code you wish to scan.
 		This can be either an absolute path or a mapping.

-	Recursive
+	Recurse?
-		Indicates if you want qpScanner to look inside directories, or remain at the current directory level.
+		Select yes if you want qpScanner to look inside sub-directories, or no to only scan the files directly in the specified directory.

 Once these are set as appropriate, press Scan and qpScanner will get to work.

-As it finds queries with CF variables (ie: `#values_in_hashes#`) that are not inside a cfqueryparam tag, it will list that file.
-The positions of the queries are displayed when clicking on a file, and clicking on each of those reveals the actual contents of the query.

-When complete, it will list how many were found out of how many total queries.
+It will look for queries with CF variables (ie: `#values_in_hashes#`) that are not inside a cfqueryparam tag, and  - once complete - will list how many were found out of how many total queries, and provide a list of files and queries.

 NOTE: QueryParam Scanner should be used *only* in your development environment,